Houses of Hillel and Shammai: Examples

-Beit Shammai and Beit Hillel are, respectively, the eighth and ninth most frequently mentioned halachic authorities in the Mishnah.
+Beit Shammai and Beit Hillel are, respectively, the eighth and ninth most frequently mentioned halakhic authorities in the Mishnah.

 Discussion

 In general, Beit Shammai's positions were stricter than those of Beit Hillel.
-It was said that the school of Shammai binds; the school of Hillel looses.
-On the few occasions when the opposite was true, Beit Hillel would sometimes later recant their position.
-Similarly, though there are no records of Beit Shammai as a whole changing its stance, a few individuals from Beit Shammai are recorded as deserting a particular stringent opinion of their school, in favor of Beit Hillel's opinion.
+It was said that "the school of Shammai binds; the school of Hillel looses".
+On the few occasions when the opposite was true, Beit Hillel would sometimes later recant its position.
+Similarly, though there are no records of Beit Shammai as a whole changing its stance, a few individuals from Beit Shammai are recorded as deserting a particular stringent opinion of the school in favor of Beit Hillel's opinion.

-The final law almost always coincides with Beit Hillel, not because they constituted the majority, but because Beit Hillel studied the view of their opponents, and because a Divine voice (bat-kol) was heard in Yavne declaring a general rule of practice: "Both schools espouse to the words of the living God, but the Halakhah follows the School of Hillel."
-Accordingly, halachic-practice was decided in favor of Beit Hillel since they were agreeable and forebearing (or more literally, piteous).
-Not only did they teach Beit Shammai's teachings, but they said them first before their own.
-The ruling in accordance with the teachings of the School of Hillel was also intended to bring conformity to Jewish practices.
+The final law almost always coincides with Beit Hillel, not because it constituted the majority, but because Beit Hillel studied the view of its opponents and a divine voice (bat kol) was heard in Yavne declaring a general rule of practice.
+As stated in a notable Talmudic sugya, "Elu ve-elu, these and those are the words of the living God, but the Halakhah follows the School of Hillel" (Eruvin 13b).
+Accordingly, Halakha was decided in favor of Beit Hillel since it was agreeable and forebearing (or, more literally, piteous).
+Not only did it teach Beit Shammai's teachings, but it cited it before its own.
+The ruling in accordance with the teachings of Hillel was also intended to bring conformity to Jewish practices.